neurolibre/docs.neurolibre.org/source/BAREMETAL_TO_BINDERHUB.rst

 We are using `git-crypt <https://github.com/AGWA/git-crypt>`_ to encrypt our password files for the whole process, these can be uncrypted with the appropriate :code:`gitcrypt-key`.
 For the ssh authentication on the BinderHub  server, you have two choices : i) use neurolibre’s key (recommended) or ii) use your own ssh key.

-.. note:: You can request the :code:`gitcrypt-key` and :code:`neurolibre’s ssh key` to any infrastructure admin if authorized.
+.. note:: You can request the :code:`gitcrypt-key`, :code:`neurolibre’s ssh key`, :code:`cloudflare` and :code:`arbutus API keys` to any infrastructure admin if authorized.
-.. warning:: You should never share the :code:`gitcrypt-key` and :code:`neurolibre’s ssh key` to anyone.
+.. warning:: You should never share the aformentioned file to anyone.

 1. Create a folder on your local machine, which is later to be mounted to the Docker container for securely using your keys during spawning a BinderHub instance.
    Here, we will call it :code:`my-keys` for convenience: